blladnar/cdtblog/_posts/2022-05-05-Day-1-on-the-CDT.markdown

 <img src="/img/Day 1 on the CDT3.jpg" class="img-fluid">

-After pulling away from my shuttle group, I met up with two hikers from a different shuttle who had about a bit of a head start on the day.
+After pulling away from my shuttle group, I met up with two hikers from a different shuttle who had a bit of a head start on the day.
 They were under one of the only shade trees for miles with two guys from Florida.
 The Florida men had been out there for about 3 days, kinda wandering from water source to water source.
 They seemed a little out of their element with huge backpacks and little to no water.
 One of the guys I had just met actually helped them out with some extra water.

 I left the shade tree with them and we hiked for awhile longer.
 One was from Seattle and the other had just finished up a season working at a ski resort in Colorado.